 The Gemsstock area provides an appealing range of challenging black runs, a fun park and a half-pipe; which will be sure to satisfy the more experienced boarders.
 It also hosts a wide range of off-piste offering plenty of powder.
 Beginner snowboarders will enjoy use of the Natschen area which houses some flatter runs on which you can work up your technique before graduating to the more challenging terrain.

 With many ski schools and instructors to choose between, there really is something for everybody.

 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.

-For a relatively small resort, Andermatt offers an expansive and varied range of dining options.
+Andermatt ski resort has an expansive and varied range of dining options.
 Home to around 20 restaurants, diners can choose between traditional Swiss fayre, Italian delicacies, tapas feasts and much more.
-The introduction of the famous and luxurious Chedi Hotel brought a new element of dining to the town, with its chic restaurant on the hotel’s ground floor featuring fantastic ‘Theatre Kitchens’ and skilled Japanese speciality chefs.
+The introduction of the famous and luxurious Chedi Hotel Andermatt brought a new element of dining to the town, with its chic restaurant on the hotel’s ground floor featuring fantastic ‘Theatre Kitchens’ and skilled Japanese speciality chefs.

 Andermatt’s nightlife is predominantly based around a selection of small family-run hotels and bars which create a friendly, social atmosphere for the whole family to enjoy.
 The luxurious Chedi Hotel Andermatt brings an upper-class aspect to the après ski experience; offering a range of chic lounge bars, live music and outdoor fireplaces which skiers can enjoy straight off the slopes.